ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How JavaScript Helped Me Build a Side Hustle Dashboard in One Night - <a href="https://medium.com/predict/how-javascript-helped-me-build-a-side-hustle-dashboard-in-one-night-9cc2446c2ad4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>From a simple idea to a working income tracker using nothing but vanilla JS, localStorage, and a bit of caffeine.
+Continue reading on Predict »</blockquote>

+<h3>2.
+The One JavaScript Concept That Finally Clicked After Years - <a href="https://medium.com/@basitchingisi/the-one-javascript-concept-that-finally-clicked-after-years-c8001a72bcd2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Basitchingisi`**

+<blockquote>Every developer has that one concept — the one that never fully clicks until one random day, it just… does.
+ For me, that concept was…
+Continue reading on Medium »</blockquote>

+<h3>3.
+How to Start Learning HTML, CSS, and JavaScript: A Beginner’s Guide - <a href="https://medium.com/javarevisited/how-to-start-learning-html-css-and-javascript-a-beginners-guide-212cfabf88ed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>The exact roadmap I had when I started web development at university.
+Continue reading on Javarevisited »</blockquote>

+<h3>4.
+JavaScript Isn’t Weird, You Just Don’t Understand Execution Contexts Yet - <a href="https://medium.com/@sdarwai15/javascript-isnt-weird-you-just-don-t-understand-execution-contexts-yet-2ee34c140cf2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sourabh Darwai`**

+<blockquote>🤔 The Weirdness of JavaScript
+Continue reading on Medium »</blockquote>

+<h3>5.
+The JavaScript Toolkit I Built After a Client Ghosted Me (And How It Quietly Pays My Bills) - <a href="https://javascript.plainenglish.io/the-javascript-toolkit-i-built-after-a-client-ghosted-me-and-how-it-quietly-pays-my-bills-8beda62f1aaa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>What started as a recovery project after losing a freelance client became a toolkit that now brings in passive income every month.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+How JavaScript Side Projects Started Paying My Bills - <a href="https://javascript.plainenglish.io/how-javascript-side-projects-started-paying-my-bills-5138584d0f5f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>From little scripts in the browser to real apps people actually paid for
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>7.
 Day — 7 Understanding JavaScript Execution Context and Hoisting - <a href="https://medium.com/@sathvaradhruvin05/day-7-understanding-javascript-execution-context-and-hoisting-cd5e9ec2cc12?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `undefined`**

 <blockquote>JavaScript runs code in a special environment called Execution Context.
 Every time a files starts, JavaScript creates the Global Execution…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>8.
 How to Scrape Amazon with JavaScript: The 2026 Survival Guide Nobody Told You About - <a href="https://medium.com/javarevisited/how-to-scrape-amazon-with-javascript-the-2026-survival-guide-nobody-told-you-about-04b059c4bf77?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `DefineCode`**

 <blockquote>I shouldn’t be telling you this.
 Continue reading on Javarevisited »</blockquote>

-<h3>3.
+<h3>9.
 Every Pro Dev Avoids These 5 JavaScript Features — Here’s Why - <a href="https://medium.com/@vishwajitpatil1224/every-pro-dev-avoids-these-5-javascript-features-heres-why-1da62d968a76?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `DevLogics`**

 <blockquote>Bad features do not just slow your app.
 They slow your career.
-Continue reading on Medium »</blockquote>

-<h3>4.
-How I Built a JavaScript Dashboard That Turned Chaos Into Clarity - <a href="https://medium.com/@kainatnafees/how-i-built-a-javascript-dashboard-that-turned-chaos-into-clarity-ac9dc9cfa026?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>My journey from messy APIs to a clean, real-time web interface
-Continue reading on Medium »</blockquote>

-<h3>5.
-How I Made $100/Day with JavaScript Automation in 2025 - <a href="https://medium.com/@saforanafees02/how-i-made-100-day-with-javascript-automation-in-2025-36b135c26174?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**

-<blockquote>When I started learning JavaScript, I never imagined it would become a money-making machine.
-But after building a few automation scripts…
-Continue reading on Medium »</blockquote>

-<h3>6.
-JavaScript Hard Binding Explained (With Easy Examples for Beginners) - <a href="https://medium.com/@dhrumitpatell/javascript-hard-binding-this-bind-method-bd7bc8aaf625?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhrumit Patel`**

-<blockquote>Perfect guide for beginners & interview to Learn JavaScript hard binding with simple examples.
-Understand this, bind(), and callbacks…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Java Computer Course in R S Puram, Coimbatore-Ed11 - <a href="https://medium.com/@amar.naniajjan/java-computer-course-in-r-s-puram-coimbatore-ed11-d322626b0330?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amar Naniajjan`**

-<blockquote>As a Senior Java Developer, I’ve seen directly how mastering Java can transform your career, opening doors to exciting opportunities in…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Why Hiring Dedicated JavaScript Developers is the Fastest Way for CTOs to Deliver MVPs - <a href="https://medium.com/@saniawilkinson/why-hiring-dedicated-javascript-developers-is-the-fastest-way-for-ctos-to-deliver-mvps-007371407227?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saniawilkinson`**

-<blockquote>For Startup and Early Growth CTOs, speed is everything.
-The ability to get a Minimum Viable Product (MVP) into the market before…
 Continue reading on Medium »</blockquote>

 <br/>